tommyfuu/BioFoundry/README.md

 ## primer3OnlyFile(insertPlasmid1AddressGB, insertSeq1)
 ```

 2. You can design primer3 primer pairs for your fastCloning experiments.
-Sample outputs can be seen at 'sampleOutput-fastCloningPrimerInfo.csv`.
+Sample outputs can be seen at '`ampleOutput-fastCloningPrimerInfo.csv`.

 Again, you have two options.
 You can either input the plasmid sequence as a string or as a fasta/genbank file.
 Note that only fasta/genbank formats are supported for now.\
 Note that the goal sequence (goalSeq), or the sequence you would like to isolate from the plasmid, always needs to be inputted as a string.